 We will not know the exact circumstances of this tragedy until the Representative for Children and Youth, Mary Ellen Turpel-Lafond carries out her inquiry, and that only after the coroner’s report.
 British Columbians have great respect for Ms. Turpel-Lafond, this is one of the few glimmers of hope in this horrific situation.

-The deaths of Angie and Robert Robinson forces the B.C. autism community, and the developmental disabilities community more broadly, to acknowledge that in 2014 we still do not have a system to provide timely, appropriate supports to vulnerable families in crisis, let alone have a preventative system to avoid placing families caring for children with special needs at risk.
+The deaths of Angie and Robert Robinson forces the B.C. autism community, and the developmental disabilities community more broadly, to acknowledge that in 2014 we still do not have a system to provide timely, appropriate supports to vulnerable families in crisis, let alone have a preventative system to avoid placing families caring for children with diverse needs at risk.

 The shameful reality is that while we have many committed social workers, teachers, clinicians and medical specialists, we do not have a systemic approach to supporting our most vulnerable citizens: those with severe developmental disabilities, with or without autism, who cannot advocate for themselves and whose parents are exhausted by decades of begging for support.
 The Autism Funding Program was never meant to address these profound challenges.

-Social workers in smaller communities are often responsible for children with special needs as well dealing with child protection issues – with unmanageable caseloads.
-For as long as I can remember, families of children with special needs have found it difficult to be heard through the filter of child protection.
+Social workers in smaller communities are often responsible for children with diverse needs as well dealing with child protection issues – with unmanageable caseloads.
+For as long as I can remember, families of children with diverse needs have found it difficult to be heard through the filter of child protection.
 When resources are tight, and they usually are, it is not surprising that families who appear to be devoting themselves to their high-needs children are not seen to be as great a risk to their children as those who are known to be abusive.

 One of the ironies I see in the current situation is that twenty years ago I was one of hundreds of families in B.C. begging for therapeutic programs for my son with autism, then just four years old, but already capable of bringing our family to the brink of despair.
 Back in the dark ages of the 1990’s, the idea that children with autism could get better with treatment was dismissed as delusional by the B.C. government.
 All that was available after years of wait lists was a smattering of often second rate behavior support and the prospect, if child or siblings were at risk, of a group home where the child could be cared for, usually by untrained workers.
 Today there are fewer residential options available for families in crisis; autism funding is treated as a panacea for all the health, education and therapeutic needs of the child.